msuganthan/aws-solution-architect/docs/aws-data-analytics.md

 * Pay as you go based on the instance provisioned
 * Has SQL interface for performing the queries
 * BU tools such as Amazon Quickshift ot Tableau integrate with it
-* vs Athena: faster queries / joins/ aggregations thanks to indexes
+* vs Athena: faster queries / joins / aggregations thanks to indexes

 #### Redshift Cluster

-* Leader node: for query planning, results aggregation
+* **Leader node**: for query planning, results aggregation
-* Compute node: for performing the queries, send result to leader
+* **Compute node**: for performing the queries, send result to leader
 * You provision the node size in advance
 * You can use Reserved Instances for cost savings.